the-turing-way/the-turing-way/book/website/collaboration/task-management.md

 In a team, likely everybody will have tasks they need to work on individually, vs meetings with with others.
 It might be efficient to designate different days or times as "meeting times" vs "deep work" times, so that everybody can have uninterrupted blocks of time.

 "Deep work" times can be done in a group too - shared pomodoro?
+With cuckoo clock

 ## Systems / project "pulse"